FAQ

 From another hand, there are electrical standards.
 The main standards describing this issue are IEC 62271-1 (for MV switchgear) and IEC 60947-1 (for LV switchgear).
 Unfortunately, standards do not give us absolute temperatures, which are more important in terms of fire safety.
 According to them, bare cooper bolted connections temperature and terminals temperature rise shouldn’t exceed 50-65 degrees compared to ambient air temperature in the enclosure, which means 90-105 degrees of absolute value at 40°C of ambient temperature.
 For ambient temperature as 50°C (which is the normal temperature for most switchgears in countries with warm climates) these limits are 100-115 degrees.

 If we combine these two approaches and consider that absolute values are more important than relative temperature rise values, the best pick will be 100 °C for most cases.
-It’s even better than 80°C rFPT since 80°C might be reached if the high load meets hot ambient temperature, but it will not be a dangerous condition for the equipment.
 80 and 130°C products should be used only in specific projects with a defined purpose.